Anatoly Dorodnitsyn: Biography

-He completed his postgraduate studies at the Leningrad Main Geophysical Observatory from 1936 to 1938 under the supervision of Prof. Ilya Afanasievich Kibel, a member of the scientific school lead by academician Nikolai Yevgrafovich Kochin, a leading Russian researcher in applied mathematics, particularly in the areas of fluid and gas mechanics.
+He completed his postgraduate studies at the Leningrad Main Geophysical Observatory from 1936 to 1938 under the supervision of Prof. Ilya Afanasievich Kibel, a member of the scientific school led by academician Nikolai Yevgrafovich Kochin, a leading Russian researcher in applied mathematics, particularly in the areas of fluid and gas mechanics.
 In 1939, Dorodnitsyn defended his thesis at Leningrad State University.
 The topic of the thesis was related to air flow problems around irregularities of the Earth’s surface.
 He received his PhD and was promoted to the position of Senior Research Fellow in the Department of Dynamic Meteorology of the Leningrad Main Geophysical Observatory.

 In 1940, Dorodnitsyn entered a doctoral program led by academician Nikolai Yevgrafovich Kochin at the Institute of Mechanics of the USSR Academy of Sciences.
 The topic of his doctoral thesis, “Boundary layer in compressible gas”, turned out to be ground-breaking for both meteorology and aircraft theory.
 This was of high importance for the aircraft industry’s development during World War II and on the eve of Great Patriotic War.

 In 1941 Dorodnitsyn was dispatched to TsAGI, Russia’s leading aircraft and aerospace research organization and aircraft design center, located in Zhukovsky on the outskirts of Moscow.
-There, he took the new position of Lead Engineer, approved by the Soviet Government at TsAGI’s request.
-Dorodnitsyn worked in TsAGI until 1961 and grew from Department Head to Sector Director and Laboratory Scientific Head.
+There, he took the new position of lead engineer, approved by the Soviet Government at TsAGI’s request.
+Dorodnitsyn worked in TsAGI until 1961 and grew from department head to sector director and laboratory scientific head.
 He worked in the aviation division, which was established by TsAGI’s head Ivan Fedorovich Petrov, together with the outstanding Soviet scientists Mstislav Keldysh, Vladimir Vetchinkin, Sergey Khristianovich, Ivan Ostoslavskii, Georgii Svishchev and Sergei Shishkin.
-He defended his doctoral thesis on the Boundary layer in a compressible gas and received a doctoral degree in technical sciences.
+He defended his doctoral thesis on the boundary layer in a compressible gas and received a doctoral degree in technical sciences.

 Dorodnitsyn worked part time at the Leningrad branch of the Steklov Mathematical Institute as a leading research fellow and later as a department head.
-Without the usual prior election as a corresponding member, he was elected a full member of the USSR Academy of Sciences in the Department of physical and mathematical sciences, majoring in geophysics, in 1953.
+Without the usual prior election as a corresponding member, he was elected a full member of the USSR Academy of Sciences in the department of physical and mathematical sciences, majoring in geophysics, in 1953.